 Sam Jewison is “a Renaissance Man in a Jazz World”, whose vocal prowess and pianistic virtuosity has seen him tour internationally.

-In 2019, Jewison was profiled by Sky News in a live studio interview, ahead of a string of concerts in Europe.
-He appeared with his trio at Music in Valsolda festival on Lake Lugano and the Orticola Di Lombardia in Milan.
-Jewison took over the late programme at the 2019 New Generation Festival in Florence, performing with his jazz dectet.
+He was profiled by Sky News in a live studio interview, ahead of a string of concerts in Europe in 2019.
+He appeared with his trio at Music in Valsolda festival on Lake Lugano and the Orticola Di Lombardia in Milan, as well as taking over the late programme at the New Generation Festival in Florence with his jazz dectet.

 Born in Scarborough, North Yorkshire, Jewison’s musical contributions resulted in him receiving the Borough Thank You Award for Performing, Artistic and Cultural Endeavours.
 He is an award-winning graduate of Trinity Laban Conservatoire of Music and Dance, graduating with the TCM Silver Medal for Voice: the department’s highest honour.